 It is easy to think that any kind of meditative practice is for other people.
 Those who have more time, and perhaps more of a generally ‘zen’ attitude to life.
 The good news is that the benefits of being more present are more accessible than you might imagine.
 Being mindful really just means bringing your mind back to where your body is.
-You can choose to be more in touch with what you are experiencing, rather than days passing by on autopilot.
-Even if your body is doing the dishes, research shows that a present mind is happier than a wandering one[i].
+You can choose to be more in touch with your experience, rather than days passing by on autopilot.
+Even if your body is washing dishes, research shows that a present mind is happier than a wandering one[i].

-The benefits of mindfulness are many, and encompass both mental and physical health.
+The benefits of mindfulness are many, and impact both mental and physical well-being.
 They have been shown to include improved focus, sleep, relationship satisfaction, and reduced stress.
-These practices support the proper functioning of many aspects of physical health from immune function to ageing.
-They can help us to sustain a healthier relationship with food, and support children affected by bullying[ii].
-Sounds pretty good doesn’t it?
+These practices support the health of many physical processes, from immune function to ageing.
+They can help to sustain a healthier relationship with food, and support children affected by bullying[ii].
+Sounds good right?

 All of the following can be slotted in anytime, anywhere, no props required.
 They also work as well for children as they do for adults.
-Depending on the ages and personalities of the children in question, it may be preferable to start them off with child friendly guided options with a vibe that appeals.
+Depending on the ages and personalities of the children in question, it may be preferable to start with child-friendly guided options with a vibe that appeals.

-The more consistent you can make your practice, even just a few minutes a day, the greater the benefits over time[iii].
-This is not a reason to beat yourself up if you miss a day though – whatever you can do will be of benefit.
+The more consistent your practice, even just a few minutes a day, the greater the benefits over time[iii].
+This is not a reason to beat yourself up if you miss a day though.
+Whatever you can do will be of benefit.
 It is also useful to know that everyone’s mind will wander.
-It is part of the process, and will often vary from day to day.
+It is part of the process, and will vary from day to day.
 It is a true moment of mindfulness when you realise your attention has wandered, and gently guide it back to your chosen focus.

 1 – Breathing Practice

 There are so many options it can be dizzying.
-Fortunately, the truth is that anything you do involving focus on your breath can positively affect how you feel.
-Even a minute of conscious focus on your breath a few times a day can have a surprising impact.
-Below are some simple suggestions, or if you would like to experiment with a guided practice the internet is your oyster.
+Fortunately, anything you do to focus on your breath can positively affect how you feel.
+Even a minute of conscious attention on your breath a few times a day can have a surprising impact.
+Below are some simple suggestions.
+If you would like to experiment with a guided practice the internet is your oyster.

 Deep belly breathing